Mojavesoft-Group/MiniGuinea/README.md

 The name MiniGuinea is inspired by the _guinea fowl_, a bird renowned for its ability to consume ticks in large numbers.
 MiniGuinea consumes lots of trackers, hence the name _MiniGuinea_.

+## MiniGuinea is a brutal ad blocker
+MiniGuinea has a policy of being a [brutal ad blocker](https://web.archive.org/web/20250711013948/https://www.ad-shield.io/blog/who-are-the-brutal-adblockers).
+MiniGuinea is fighting a war to help drive the ad companies out of business, no matter what that means for publishers.

+### There are other ways to make money
+In July 2025, Cloudflare announced pay-per-crawl.
+This is a method where LLM crawling pay to get training data from newspapers, blogs, and other sources.
+If this strategy succeeds at the same time as ad blockers do, then media companies will be forced to provide free, readable content to everyone.
+If the companies resist, then people will read LLM-generated summaries instead.

+Under this model, both the consumers and the various companies will benefit greatly.